Kentucky Dog Bite Laws

 - Does the Type of Animal Affect a Bite Injury Case?

-It's not always easy figuring out what to do when something unexpected, like a dog bite, happens.
-After getting immediate medical attention, you may want to consider your legal options, including a possible claim against the dog's owner.
-Get started today by speaking with a local personal injury attorney who can explain how Kentucky dog bite laws apply to your case.
+If a dog bites you, get immediate medical attention, then consider your legal options, including a possible claim against the dog's owner.
+Speaking with a local personal injury attorney can help explain how Kentucky dog bite laws apply to your case.

 Stay up-to-date with how the law affects your life